rbergenl/cheatsheets/StartupGuide/graphql-layer.md

 ## Guide

-1. Start with a Node Repo and a pipeline
+1. Start with a Firebase Repo and a pipeline
 2. Setup deployment on a Test environment

+## Datasources

+- REST API -> Microservice.
+- Database.